bugsnag/bugsnag-js/test/react-native-cli/TESTING.md

     yarn.lock
     ```

-1. Copy the following files from an existing fixture:
+1. Copy `App.js` from an existing fixture (overwriting that created by React Native)
-    - `App.js` (overwriting)
-    - `ios/rn0_xx/CrashyCrashy.h`
-    - `ios/rn0_xx/CrashyCrashy.m`

-1. Android (using existing test fixtures as a guide):
+1. For Android:

-    1. In app/src/main/AndroidManifest.xml, add:
+    1. In the `application` tag in app/src/main/AndroidManifest.xml, add:
         ```
         android:usesCleartextTraffic="true"
         ```